ezodude/appium-smoke-tester/README.md

 We have to ensure that the app has been compiled for __a device (armv7 build)__ and has been signed with __a developer cert__.

-Also, the device used should be already be __configured as a trusted development device__.
+Also, the device used should be already be __configured as a trusted development device in Xcode__.

 We can confirm both these assumptions using this command